Guy den Ouden

 Guy den Ouden (born 8 April 2002) is a Dutch professional tennis player.
-He has a career-high singles ranking of world No. 147, achieved on 8 September 2025.
+He has a career-high singles ranking of world No. 147 achieved on 8 September 2025 and a doubles ranking of No. 540 achieved on 2 May 2022.
 He is currently the No. 4 player from the Netherlands.

 In 2020 and 2021, den Ouden attended Pepperdine University in California.

 Early life

 Guy den Ouden was born in Maarssen, in the middle of the Netherlands, in the province of Utrecht.
 He is the son of Arnoud and Anne Den Ouden, who were both keen tennis players.
 He played football at VV Maarssen before concentrating on tennis.
 He trained at the National Tennis Center with senior pros such as Botic van de Zandschulp, Robin Haase and Jesper de Jong and became Dutch champion at U16 and U18 level.

 Career

 2020-2022: Juniors, Pro Tour debuts

 As a junior, he reached the semifinals at the 2020 French Open – Boys' singles.
 He was the first Dutch person to have achieved this since Thiemo de Bakker in 2006.
 His run included a win over the second seed and 2020 Australian Open - Boys' singles finalist Arthur Cazaux.

 In 2022, den Ouden won five ITF tournaments and his ranking climbed inside the top 500 for the first time, before being sidelined by injury.
 Upon his return he was chosen as a training partner for the Dutch Davis Cup team.